PrimeFord/10_Days_Of_Git-GitHub/README.md

 git checkout -b branch-name # to create a branch and checkout at the same time git merge branch-name # to merge a branch to the current branch
 ```
+## Contact
+If you want to contact me you can reach me at -wolabash@gmail.com -https://github.com/PrimeFord

+### Addtional Info
+This is not meant for production.
+It's for learning purpose only